Last Updated on March 1, 2023 by Lori Geurin

 Different Intermittent Fasting Schedules

-- The 16:8.
 This popular schedule is where you eat in an 8-hour window and fast for 16 hours.
 You may also want to try an 18:6, or 20:4.

-- Meal skipping.
-Like the name suggests, with this method you simply skip a meal (or 2) whenever you choose.
+As the name suggests, you simply skip a meal (or 2) whenever you choose.

-- The 5:2.
-This schedule is where you eat normally on 5 days of the week and then only eat 500 calories or less on 2 days of the week.
+This schedule is where you eat normally on five days of the week and then only eat 500 calories or less on two days of the week.

 The Importance of Hydration and Electrolytes

 I hope this article helped to answer some questions about what to eat after intermittent fasting.
-Remember, intermittent fasting is just one of many tools in the toolbox.
-I find intermittent fasting to be an effective way to lose fat and gain muscle but it is not the only way.
+Remember, intermittent fasting is just one of many tools in your healthy toolbox.
+I find intermittent fasting an effective way to lose fat and gain muscle, but it is not the only way.
 Experiment with intermittent fasting and eat what your body tells you it wants!

 Have you ever tried intermittent fasting before?
-If so, what did you think?
+What do you eat after a fast?
 Share below!